alopezrivera/OneNoteExporter/CONTRIBUTING.md

 ## Adding Markup Packs

+Markup Packs are *markup-format-specific* **functions** containing search and replace queries executed at runtime against a string containing the entire markup content.

-A Markup Pack template is available in the [`Markup-Packs` directory]().
-Inside there is a function containing all text post-processing.
-Check the [Markdown](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Markdown.psm1) and [Org Mode](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Org.psm1) Markup Packs, with functions `Format-Markdown` and `Format-Org` respectively, for further reference.
+A Markup Pack template is available in the [`templates` directory](https://github.com/alopezrivera/owo/tree/master/templates).
+It's an annotated version of the [Emacs Org Mode **OrgPack1**](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Org.psm1) Markup Pack.
+If you're interested in exporting to a Markdown format, check the [Markdown MarkdownPack1](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Markdown.psm1) Markup Pack for inspiration.

 To add a Markup Pack, follow these steps:

-1. Place your Markup Pack in `src/Conversion/Markup-Packs`
+1. Write your Markup Pack in the file containing the Markup Packs of your markup format of choice (`Org.psm1` or `Markdown.psm1` in `src/Conversion/Markup-Packs`).
-1. Edit `src/Conversion/Conversion-Config.psm1`
-   * Under the Markup Pack imports (line 8) add `Import-Module .\src\Conversion\Markup-Packs\<Your Markup Pack>.psm1`
+   * **If you intend to export to a markup format that is neither Emacs Org Mode nor a variety of Markdown, [read the section below and come back.](#adding-support-for-new-markup-formats)**
 1. Edit `src/Conversion/Conversion-Markup.psm1` to set your Markup Pack as the default for the markup format of your choice.
    * Edit the Markup Pack hashtable in `Get-MarkupPack`, replacing the **string** `"Format-Org"` or `"Format-Markdown"` for a **string** with the name of your method.
       ```